Last updated on 2026-05-22

 Program overview

 The Information Technology Project Management program at Saskatchewan Polytechnic is a post-graduate certificate designed for individuals looking to enhance their career prospects by leveraging their existing post-secondary education.
 This program focuses on equipping students with essential skills in information technology project management, ensuring they are well-prepared for the evolving job market.
-With a curriculum developed in collaboration with industry stakeholders, students benefit from relevant, work-focused learning experiences that prepare them for various roles in the field.
+With a curriculum developed in collaboration with industry stakeholders, students gain relevant, work-focused learning experiences that prepare them for various roles in the field.
+The program is offered in multiple locations, including Moose Jaw, Prince Albert, Regina, and Saskatoon, making it accessible to a wide range of students.

 Program structure